 - Name Album and Invite People

 You are all set-up to now share with the people you invited.
 You add more folks by clicking on the plus (+) sign.
 To add images, simply select them from your photos library and clicking the Share button and selecting the shared album just created.

 The images you add to this folder will sync over to the invited folks’ devices.
-And they can also add images.
+And they can also add pictures.
 Pretty amazing!

 Let’s Get Optimized

 One nice feature of iCloud Photo Library is the ability to conserve space on our iDevices and Macs using a setting called Optimize Device Storage.
-When this feature is turned on, iCloud Photo Library automatically manages the size of your photo library on each device so you have storage for other things.
-Full resolution photos and videos are stored in the iCloud while device-sized versions are stored on your devices.
-And you can download the original, full resolution photos and videos at anytime, as long as your have an internet connection.
-Plus, whenever you choose to edit a photo, iCloud automatically downloads the original, full resolution version so you are editing the best version of the photo possible.
-Pretty neat!
+When this feature is turned on, iCloud Photo Library automatically manages the size of your photo library on each device, so you have storage for other things.
+Full resolution pictures and videos are stored in the iCloud while device-sized versions are stored on your devices.
+And you can download the original, full resolution photos and videos at any time, as long as you have an internet connection.
+Plus, whenever you choose to edit a photo, iCloud automatically downloads the original, full resolution version, so you are editing the best version of the photo possible.
+Nice!

 This is one setting to check, especially if you find your storage is almost full.
 Apple’s default is to store full-resolution for all iOS devices.
 So take a look and check that you are getting the most out of your iCloud Photo Library by selecting the Optimize Storage option.

 If you enable the iCloud Photo Library, your photos and videos are NOT included in your iCloud backup (it would be a duplicate backup and add to your storage total.)
 However, the iCloud Photo Library DOES count towards your total storage, so 5GB if you have the free plan and so forth depending on what iCloud storage plan you have.